What is MSC Cruises?

 Swiss-based cruise line MSC Cruises has an international presence with passengers from all over the world embarking on its ships each year.
-MSC Cruises has 19 ships in its fleet, with the 6,297-passenger ship MSC Virtuosa having launched this year, following on from the Meraviglia-class ships Bellissima and Grandiosa, which were welcomed in 2019.
-The cruise line has ambitious plans for expansion, having announced that it will be entering into the ultra-luxury market with four new vessels, each catering for 1,000 guests.
-The first of the new generation of MSC ships will come into service in the spring of 2023 and the venture will have its own brand name, yet to be unveiled.
-MSC Cruises will also be launching the first of four LNG-powered World-class ships, MSC Europe, in 2022.
+MSC Cruises has 19 ships in its fleet, with the 6,297-passenger ship MSC Virtuosa having launched this year, following on from the Meraviglia-class ships MSC Bellissima and MSC Grandiosa, which were welcomed in 2019.
+The cruise line has ambitious plans for expansion, having announced that it will be entering the ultra-luxury market with four new vessels, each catering for 1,000 guests.
+The first of the new generation of MSC ships will come into service in the spring of 2023 and the venture will have its own brand name, "Explora Journeys".
+MSC Cruises will also be launching the first of four LNG-powered World-class ships, MSC World Europa, in 2022.

 Embrace summer 2022 with MSC Cruises holidays to golden Spanish beaches & majestic Norwegian fjords